Moishes Steakhouse: History

 The restaurant, initially called "Romanian Paradise", was founded in 1938 by Moishe Lighter, a Romanian immigrant.
 Legend has it that Lighter became the owner of the restaurant in a card game.
 The restaurant's name was changed to "Moishe's" at the outset of World War II.

 For several decades, the restaurant had been a fixture of Montreal and "The Main" neighbourhood, whose residents were prominent in Montreal literature and culture, as most famously represented in the writing of Montreal's Mordecai Richler.
 (Richler himself was a long-time Moishe's client, and the restaurant had featured prominently in much of his work.)

 In 2018 Moishe's was sold to the Sportscene Group, owner of La Cage aux Sports sportsbar chain.
 Sportscene also acquired all Moishe's trademarks, branding and the line of products sold at grocery stores.
 Following the change in ownership, the restaurant remained branded as Moishe's and at its location at 3961 St-Laurent.
 Plans were made to transition to a new location while retaining staff and without closing down, but would later fall through.

 In March 2020, the steakhouse closed its doors due to the COVID-19 pandemic lockdown.
 During this period, the building's owner changed and the lease on the Saint-Laurent boulevard location was expiring at the end of the year.
 When the lockdown was lifted 3 months later, the restaurant would not reopen, ending 83 years of continuous operation.

 Reception and awards

 The restaurant won a Wine Spectator Award of Excellence in 2011, and was named by Forbes magazine as one of the Top 10 Steakhouses in the World.

 Notable clientele

 Over the decades, Moishe's became a draw for Montrealers of all backgrounds and walks of life.
 In addition to "regular" Montrealers, it has been frequented by a long list of celebrities, politicians and athletes such as Penélope Cruz, Robert De Niro, Céline Dion, Paul Newman, Sharon Stone, Robert Downey Jr. and Don Rickles.
 Karol Wojtyla, who would later become Pope John Paul II, ate there while still a Cardinal.
+It was Leonard Cohen's favourite restaurant, and his family held a wake for him there.